What Vaccines Do Adults Need to Prevent Illnesses?

 Why do adults need vaccines?

-Adults need certain vaccines even if they received all their basic vaccines as children because immunity from childhood vaccines can decrease over time.
-The risk for certain diseases, such as shingles, also increases with age.
+Many adults think they’re safe because of childhood vaccines.
+However, immunity from some vaccines can fade over time.
+This means booster shots are needed.
+The risk for certain diseases, such as shingles, also goes up with age.

 “As we get older, we are still at risk of catching certain infectious diseases that can lead to hospitalization, or worse,” says Dr. Yale.